Quick start

 - Salary Calculator Convert annual salary to monthly, biweekly, weekly, daily, and hourly pay.

-- Income Tax Calculator Estimate 2026 U.S. federal income tax from income, filing status, deduction, and credits.
+- Income Tax Calculator Estimate 2026 U.S. federal income tax from income, filing status, deduction, credits, and brackets.

 - Marriage Tax Calculator Compare a simplified 2026 federal tax estimate for two single filers versus married filing jointly.